Important Terms for Louvers and Dampers

 • Louvers with blade catches and drain channels will incur more pressure drop than flat, featureless blades.
 The same is true of control damper blades.

-• Lower pressure drop is considered better for air performance.
+• Experts consider lower pressure drop better for air performance.

 Beginning Point of Water Penetration